Trail Description

 The trail from Fox Park to Lincoln Gulch Trailhead shows heavy impacts from the Mullen Fire.
 Much of the area was clear-cut just prior to the fire, limiting the area where burned trees remain standing.

-Lincoln Gulch to Lake Owen Trailheads
+Lincoln Gulch to Lake Owen – 5.4 Miles

 This segment of trail is the most bicycle-friendly of all the trail segments due to the more compacted surface.
 Parking at either end and doing an out-and-back is an excellent route for a family outing.
 The trail is resurfaced with small gravel and the terrain is flat to rolling.
 About halfway along this segment, the trail passes through the 2012 Squirrel Creek Fire scar.
 But the 2020 Mullen Fire is very evident along this segment of the Rail Trail.
 Note the burn formed a mosaic of burned and untouched areas.
 As of summer 2022, some areas are pretty stark yet with extensive evidence of the big fire.